 The LGA is strongly opposed to rate-capping and forced amalgamations.
 We are focused on intelligent local government reforms such as boundary reform, benchmarking and shared services, which will deliver efficiencies and better outcomes for communities.

-It provides details of our key advocacy messages, evidence and research, and LGA submissions.
+This page provides an overview of the LGA’s our key advocacy messages, evidence and research, and LGA submissions on rate-capping.

 For further details of council rates in South Australia, including fact sheets on the range of services funded by council rates, property valuations and rebates please click here: LGA Council Rates.